The Foundation mainly supports research projects and education related to the humanities.

 Operating grants are not awarded, nor are funds granted to individuals.

-Priority projects include new research areas and research of a cross-border nature, preferably with a focus on IT and digital media.
+Priority projects include new research areas and research of a cross-border nature.

 Applications must be prioritized by the vice-chancellor (or the person designated by the vice-chancellor to represent him or her) at the university where the principal investigator is employed.
 For other institutions the head of operations must prioritize.

 The Foundation sends applications out for peer review.

 Research funded by the Marcus and Amalia Wallenberg Foundation must be published with open access, that is, published articles must be archived in openly searchable databases.
 The respective university's rules apply to open access.
 The additional cost for this can be taken up as a direct cost in project applications.

 Direct applications to the Foundation concerning travels, conference fees etc. will not be accepted.
 No grants for individual education are awarded, except for the Foundation’s stipend programs.
 Grants for reconstruction of buildings or interior design or publishing are normally not accepted.
 Grants are only awarded to non-profit organizations.